Student Spotlight: Mike Else

 “I re-took all of my failed classes and passed them, leaving COD with a 3.4 GPA – a significant improvement from the 0.4 GPA I had two years prior.
 It was in doing so that I took Music Theory with Tom Tallman twice and realized my honest and true love for music.”

-Else is now a 2011 graduate from Columbia College Chicago, his dream school, with a bachelor's degree in Music Composition, his dream degree.
-After working for a small web and design agency called Dom & Tom Inc. on the 32nd floor of Tribune Tower in Chicago, where he worked in web development, social media management, and graphic and interactive design, he is now a full-time freelance composer and music producer for games and films.
-During the past year, he composed and produced the music for the games "Trackmania 2 Stadium" and "Trackmania 2 Valley."
+Else is now a graduate from Columbia College Chicago, his dream school, with a bachelor’s degree in Music Composition, his dream degree.
+After working for a small web and design agency called Dom & Tom Inc. on the 32nd floor of Tribune Tower in Chicago, where he was involved in web development, social media management, and graphic and interactive design, he is now a full-time freelance composer and music producer for games and films.
+For example, he composed and produced the music for the games “Trackmania 2 Stadium” and “Trackmania 2 Valley.”

 In addition, Else has a lucrative career creating music that he gives away for free around the world using the Creative Commons copyright license and commercially licensing music to companies like Red Bull, Coca-Cola, AdWeek, UbiSoft and EA France under the moniker “Professor Kliq.”